hippiehunter/dblbook/src/common/strings.md

 # Strings
 The term "string" is a fundamental concept representing a sequence of characters.
 These characters can range from alphabets and numbers to symbols and whitespace.
 Strings are used in virtually all programming languages to handle and manipulate text data.
-In Synergy DBL, two types are primarily used for storing string data: alpha and the built-in class `System.String`.
+In DBL, two types are primarily used for storing string data: alpha and the built-in class `System.String`.

 To avoid confusion, it's important to understand that "strings" as a universal concept differ from `System.String` in terms of abstraction levels.
 While "strings" are a ubiquitous programming concept, `System.String` is a specific implementation Traditiona DBL and .NET.
 It provides a set of built-in methods to handle and manipulate text-based data.